robc2111/nudge/client/src/Week 1.md

 • Large: OpenAI org setup: dedicated key, usage caps, prod/dev split

-- db rls
+- cookies banner

-  Day 13 - soft launch - business plan with marketing and sales strategy
+- download link for telegram
+- telegram welcome message

 - investigate buisness insurance
 - check if i need an accountant or can this be automated